kathycanare/ecomlander-trial/README.md

 Added a "Bold text color" setting.
 Anything bolded in the richtext (<strong>) picks up that color; the rest stays normal.

-Gotcha: Only works on text bolded with the inline B button (<strong>), not text that's bold because the whole block's weight is set to Bold.
+Notes: Only works on text bolded with the inline B button (<strong>), not text that's bold because the whole block's weight is set to Bold.

 7. Bundle Selector